bit2kingwn/Bit2-Gensokyo-Melodies/README.md

 # Bit2 Gensokyo Melodies
 Welcome and hello hello, everyone!
 This is a simple page for playlist and content organization.

+## New to Bit2?
+Start here!
+- [Representative Video Playlist](https://www.youtube.com/playlist?list=PLCPzClPadeI314lJlvqWIVZt_oLmerXAl) - I handpicked several videos in this introductory playlist.
+These are in my usual video style.
+If you enjoyed the style of music and the visual style, you might like my other videos too!

 ## Official Combined Uploads
 - [Recent Incidents in Gensokyo](https://www.youtube.com/playlist?list=PLCPzClPadeI3dM6xzHj_hbfGHlYXWPulA) - The playlist contains all recent proper music videos, sorted by newest uploads first.
 - [Touhou Complete Folk/Acoustic Collection](https://www.youtube.com/playlist?list=PLCPzClPadeI0L6wKYXtC1gfQ80AxhilSp) - Similar to above, but sorted by in-game order of appearance.
 For example, songs from Touhou 7 will come before Touhou 10, and Stage 1 themes will appear before Stage 5 themes.